How to make the perfect Beef wellington

 What to serve with the beef Wellington?

 I like to serve the beef Wellington with things like roasted Brussels Sprouts, cranberry sauce (perfect for the holiday season!) potato mash or the perfect baked potatoes.
 It will also pair really well with a nice glass of pinot noir or another dark red wine of your choice.
+If you have leftover puff pastry, try making these easy puff pastry cheese sticks.

 - Meat thermometer